depbleed/go/README.md

 Depbleed aims to detect such problems in your libraries, so that they don't cause the same problems for your users.

+Check out the [examples](examples/) for real-cases that cause problems.